nkxxll/howclose/readme.md

 print(hc)
 ```

+## Feature TODOs

+- [ ] add the name of the event to the output
+- [ ] name of the city in which the event occurred
+- [ ] option to define the lat, lng and a radius if you don't want to use the current position

 ## Contribute

 I’m excited to welcome contributions to **howclose**!
 If you'd like to contribute, follow the guidelines below to ensure a smooth collaboration: